Jaegg3rNat/NonLocalShear/README.md

 ## Usage

 To run the code, navigate to the directory containing the scripts and execute them using Python:
-Each script should be run individually and they have input paramters:
+Each script should be run individually and they have input parameters:
 - LogisticV1.py:
   - mu: is the Damkholer number (growth rate)
   - pe: is the Peclet number (advection rate)